cocos/cocos-docs/en/scripting/modular-script.md

 var Rotate = require("Rotate");
 ```

 What `require` returned is the object exported by the module.
-Normally, we would save the result to a variable（`var Rotate`）immediately.
+Normally, we would save the result to a variable (`var Rotate`) immediately.
 The incoming `require` character string is the module's **file name**, the name contains neither path nor suffix and it is case sensitive.

 ### require complete example